lunarc/lunarc_docs/docs/manual/faq/manual_faq_jobs.md

 ## I want to use the COSMOS GPU nodes

-To access the COSMOS GPU nodes, you need to be a member of an [LU local project](https://supr.snic.se/round/2020locallu/).
-Please review our [batch system guide](https://lunarc-documentation.readthedocs.io/en/latest/manual/submitting_jobs/manual_specifying_requirements/#accessing-gpus-in-the-lu-partition) for the required modification to your submission script.
+Please review our [batch system guide](https://lunarc-documentation.readthedocs.io/en/latest/manual/submitting_jobs/manual_specifying_requirements/#accessing-gpus) for the required modification to your submission script.
 The [software guide](https://lunarc-documentation.readthedocs.io/en/latest/manual/manual_modules_toolchains/#cuda-based-toolchains-for-gpu-nodes) provides an overview on Compiler, Cuda and MPI support for the GPU nodes.

 ## Can I prevent my job from restarting in case of a node failure